COVID Transmission in Essex County and Peabody, Massachusetts

 The interventions that prevent aerosol inhalation are those that reduce the concentration of small particles in a shared space and the time someone spends in that space inhaling those small particles.
 Particle concentration can be reduced by having fewer people in the space, sharing space for shorter periods, using ventilation that removes particles quickly near the source, and using source controls (masks and respirators) with good filters and fit.—Lisa M Brosseau, ScD; Angela Ulrich, PhD, MPH; Kevin Escandón, MD; Cory Anderson, MPH; and Michael T. Osterholm, PhD, MPH, COMMENTARY: What can masks do?
 Part 1: The science behind COVID-19 protection, October 14, 2021

-NOTE: A new variant, XBB.1.5 has more than doubled across the US in 1 week.—Eric Topol
+NOTE: A new variant, XBB.1.5 has spread across the US and new variants are already here.

 NEW VARIANTS ARE ALMOST LIKE A NEW DISEASE, ABLE TO SLIP THROUGH IMMUNE DEFENSES, AND ARE SPREADING RAPIDLY.
 TAKE CARE!
 New boosters can help you, make sure you are fully vaccinated and boosted.
 Use N95 masks when indoors and when in any crowded situation.
 Fresh air ventilation can reduce risk.
 Hand hygiene is still important.
 Protect yourself and others from the flu as well as COVID.